 Every other city we visited or lived in had a handful of places we will miss.
 Here, I felt like I could take it or leave it.
 The two we do recommend every time, though, are Nong’s and PDX Sliders.

 No, the more is not the merrier!
 For a city that prides itself on being inclusive and has black lives matter posters everywhere, they sure don’t act like it when it affects their lives.
 One example is if you’re an out of towner, they really don’t want you here.
 If you’re from California, keep it on the DL because they especially hate Californians.
 I’ve also noticed this sense of entitlement to the city if you happened to live just a year or two longer than someone else.
 They want to keep everything to themselves.
 “Portland used to be better before XYZ moved in”.

 It makes me wonder if they think black lives matter, do they even know any?
 Have they ever tried to build actual bridges and relationships with people that don’t look like themselves?
 I haven’t seen it yet.
 Portland isn’t exactly a diverse city.
-I think they aim to be and it has gotten better over time, but we still get some strange looks around town.
+I think they aim to be and it has gotten better over time (or a lot better considering their racist history), but we still get some strange looks around town.
 If you visit other parts of Oregon, don’t be surprised if you face occasional racism.
 There are some mean old white ladies out there.

 P.S.
 This isn’t every single person in the city.
 I imagine there are plenty of nice folks that just keep quiet and it’s just the ones that are loud often get noticed more.
 From our experience as a whole, it doesn’t feel like a welcoming, inclusive city they try to portray.

 7. It’s Inconvenient to Travel Out of Portland